AngleSharp/AngleSharp/README.md

 The project is always searching for additional contributors.
 Even if you do not have any code to contribute, but rather an idea for improvement, a bug report or a mistake in the documentation.
 These are the contributions that keep this project active.

 More information is found in the [contribution guidelines](.github/CONTRIBUTING.md).
-We also have a [code of conduct](.github/CODE_OF_CONDUCT.md).
+We also have a [code of conduct](.github/CODE_OF_CONDUCT.md) that we take serious.

 ## Development

 AngleSharp is written in C# 6 and thus requires Roslyn as a compiler.
-Using an IDE like Visual Studio 2015+ is recommended on Windows.
+Using an IDE like Visual Studio 2017+ is recommended on Windows.
 Alternatively, VSCode with OmniSharp should be the tool of choice on other platforms.

 The code tries to be as clean as possible.
 Notably the following rules are used: